yangxuntu/vrd/README.md

 The data and pre-trained model can be downloaded from https://share.weiyun.com/5skGi9N.
 The files include:

 1).
-The processed data of visual relationship dataset (vrd_roidb.npz), the ra data can be downloaded from https://cs.stanford.edu/people/ranjaykrishna/vrd/.
+The processed data of visual relationship dataset (vrd_roidb.npz), the raw data can be downloaded from https://cs.stanford.edu/people/ranjaykrishna/vrd/.

 2).
 The processed data of visual genome dataset (vg_roidb.npz), the raw data can be downloaded from https://visualgenome.org/.